OCA/server-tools/attachment_base_synchronize/README.rst

 Usage
 =====

-Go the menu Settings > Attachments
+Go the menu Settings > Technical > Database Structure > Meta Data Attachments

 You can create / see standard attachments with additional fields